-The application site comprises of two (2) allotments (Lot 100 DP1046417, and Lot 2 DP741809), and has frontages to Burleigh Street and Burwood Road.
+The application site comprises two (2) allotments, (Lot 100 DP1046417, and Lot 2 DP741809), and has frontages to Burleigh Street and Burwood Road.
 The proposal is to demolish the existing structure on the land, and erect a new building on the land comprising:

-- Five (5) basement levels containing at total of 106 parking spaces:

-- 37 residential parking spaces (accessed via a secure access gate);

-- 9 residential visitor parking spaces;

-- 46 commercial parking spaces;

-- 12 serviced apartment parking spaces;

-- 2 serviced apartment staff parking spaces;

-- o 5 motorcycle spaces;

-- 70 bicycle spaces; and

-- Residential storage cages.

-- Ground floor containing retail unit (159.2m), commercial tenancy (50m), residential lobby, commercial lobby, allowance for a through site link, fire control room, fire booster, residential waste room, commercial waste room, bulky waste storage, substation, 14 visitor bicycle spaces, and one (1) truck dock for a small ridged vehicle;

-- Level 1 containing commercial tenancy (922.6m), three (3) x one (1) bedroom serviced apartments, and roof terrace with landscaping; and

-- Level 2 containing commercial tenancy (375.3m), one (1) x one (1) bedroom serviced apartment, one (1) x one (1) bedroom plus study serviced apartment, and one (1) x two (2) bedroom plus study serviced apartments, 385.3m of residential communal open space, and 59.7m of commercial communal open space.
+- Five (5) basement levels containing total of 106 parking spaces: - o 35 residential parking spaces (accessed via a secure access gate); - Eight (8) residential visitor parking spaces; - o 45 commercial parking spaces; - o 12 serviced apartment parking spaces; - Two (2) serviced apartment staff parking spaces; - Five (5) motorcycle spaces; - o 70 bicycle spaces; and - o Residential storage cages. - Ground floor containing retail unit (159m2), commercial tenancy (56m2), residential lobby, commercial lobby, allowance for a through-site link between Burwood Road and Burleigh Street, fire control room, fire booster, residential waste room, commercial waste room, bulky waste storage, substation, 14 visitor bicycle spaces, and one (1) truck turntable for a medium rigid vehicle; - Level 1 containing commercial tenancy (859m2), two (2) x one (1) bedroom serviced apartments, one (1) x two (2) bedroom serviced apartment, and roof terrace with landscaping; - Level 2 containing commercial tenancy (374m2), one (1) x studio serviced apartment, one (1) x one (1) bedroom serviced apartment, and one (1) x two (2) bedroom serviced apartment, 396m2 of residential communal open space, and 75m2 of commercial communal open space;

-- Commercial Tower - Level 3 containing commercial tenancy (248m), winter garden, and roof terrace; - Level 4 containing commercial tenancy (247.8m) and winter garden; - Levels 5,9,10,13,15, and 19 containing commercial tenancy (259.7m); - Levels 6, 7, and 8 containing commercial tenancy (225.3m) and balcony; - Levels 11 and 12 containing commercial tenancy (225.3m) and balcony; - Level 14 containing commercial tenancy (248m) and winter garden; and - Levels 16, 17, and 18 containing commercial tenancy (236.7m) and balcony. - Residential Tower - Levels 3, and 4 containing one (1) x one (1) bedroom serviced apartment, one (1) x one (1) bedroom plus study serviced apartment, and one (1) x two (2) bedroom plus study serviced apartments; - Level 5 containing two (2) x two (2) bedroom apartments, and one (1) studio apartment; - Levels 6 to 23 containing two (2) x two (2) bedroom apartments, and one (1) x one (1) bedroom apartment; - Level 24 containing two (2) x three (3) bedroom apartments, and 64.7m communal open space; and - Level 25 containing bedrooms of apartment below and additional private open space in the form of terrace/balconies.
+- Commercial Tower (above podium): - Level 3 containing commercial tenancy (246m2) and roof terrace; - Level 4 containing commercial tenancy (248m2) and balcony; - Levels 5,9,10,13,15, and 19 containing commercial tenancy (260m2); - Levels 6, 7, and 8 containing commercial tenancy (225m2) and balcony; - Levels 11 and 12 containing commercial tenancy (225m2) and balcony; - Level 14 containing commercial tenancy (248m2) and balcony; and - Levels 16, 17, and 18 containing commercial tenancy (237m2) and balcony. - Residential Tower (above podium): - Levels 3 and 4 containing one (1) x studio serviced apartment, one (1) x one (1) bedroom serviced apartment, and one (1) x two (2) bedroom serviced apartment; - Level 5 containing two (2) x two (2) bedroom apartments, and one (1) studio apartment; - Levels 6 to 22 containing two (2) x two (2) bedroom apartments, and one (1) x one (1) bedroom apartment; - Level 23 containing two (2) x three (3) bedroom apartments, and 64.7m2 communal open space; and - Level 24 containing bedrooms of apartment below and additional private open space in the form of terrace/balconies.

 The towers are of contemporary appearance.
-The residential tower fronting Burleigh Street is setback at least 6m, and has a modulated, boxed façade, creating visual interest with setbacks created by balconies and terraces.
-The commercial tower façade to Burwood Road is setback 8m and is formed of blue glass panels of differing colours with recesses for balconies and winter gardens.
+The residential tower fronting Burleigh Street is set back at least 6m, and has a modulated, boxed façade, creating visual interest with setbacks created by balconies and terraces.
+The commercial tower façade to Burwood Road is set back 8m, and is formed of blue glass panels of differing colours, with recesses for balconies and winter gardens.

-The podiums are differing materials to the towers above, with a nil setback to Burwood Road, and 3m to Burleigh Street, providing a visual separation to the vertical bulk.
+The podiums are of differing materials to the towers above, with a nil setback to Burwood Road, and 3m to Burleigh Street, providing a visual separation to the vertical bulk.
 A nil setback is provided to the north side site boundary and the southern boundary of the commercial tower.
-A 12m separation is provided between the residential tower and the existing apartment building to the south.
+A 12m separation is provided between the residential tower and the existing apartment building to the south, and a 6m separation is provided between the residential tower and the residential tower and the site to the west of the tower.